 - Supports all platforms (PC, Mac, Linux, Android, IOS, WebGL, etc).

-- Can be used on the fly in runtime.
+- Can be used on the in Editor and/or Runtime.

 Here is a demo build of an example Scene from a popular modular Asset called Dungeon Architect.
 MCS boosts performance about 2170%! (from 37 to 805 fps) on my Nvidia 980TI compared to Unity’s batching: